, LaTeX rendererPHPLatex is fairly simple PHP script that makes TeX rendering easier, initially made for latex.knobs-dials.com.

 For a safer but rather more restrictive variation, check the ocaml parser that mediawiki (as in wikipedia) uses.

 Released under the GPL.
-Comments, praise, complaints, bugs, fixes and whatnot all encouraged.
+Comments, praise, complaints, bugs, fixes and whatnot are encouraged.
+Contact address: scarfboy$\!\ @\!~$gmail.com

-I am considerering rendering in higher resolutions to have images be sharper in printing, although I would have to test whether this can be done elegantly and check that nothing reacts weirdly (browsers, OS settings, etc.).
+I am considerering having it always render higher resolutions to have images be sharper in printing, although I would have to test whether this can be done elegantly and check that nothing reacts weirdly (browsers, OS settings, etc.).
 If anyone has played with something like that, I welcome your notes.

 <? print texify('wh^{e^{e^{e^{e^{e_{e_e}}}}}}'); ?>